JingShing-Python/Python-Bayer-Dithering/README.md

 # Python-Bayer-Dithering
 Image Dithering using bayer matrix with python.

-You can use this script to make your image dithering.
+This script can help you add bitmap effect on your own image.